rosflight/rosflight_firmware/docs/user-guide/autopilot-setup.md

 ## Configure your machine to recognize the flight controller

 !!! tip
-    You can see which groups you are in by running `groups $USER` on the command line.
+    You can see which groups you are a member of by running `groups $USER` on the command line.

 * Be sure your user is in the `dialout` and `plugdev` groups so you have access to the serial ports.
 You will need to log out and back in for these changes to take effect.
 ``` bash